Understanding Straddle Injury

 Bandage.
 Your healthcare provider may put a bandage over any area that’s bleeding.
 Keep the bandage clean and dry.
 Change it as often as instructed.

 Cold compress.
-This is a cloth wet with cold water, or a cold pack from the refrigerator.
+This is a cloth wet with cold water or a cold pack from the refrigerator.
 It can help lessen swelling and pain.
-Wrap the cold pack with a thin cloth.
+Wrap the cold pack with a thin, clean cloth.
 Don’t put it directly on your skin.
-Put the cold compress on the area for 15 to 20 minutes, several times a day for 2 to 3 days.
+Use the cold compress on the area for 15 to 20 minutes.
+Do this several times a day for 2 to 3 days.

 Sitz bath.
 This means sitting in a shallow tub of warm water.
-You can have a sitz bath in a bathtub.
-Or you can have a sitz bath using a special basin that fits over the rim of a toilet.
+You can do this in a bathtub.
+Or you can use a special basin that fits over the rim of a toilet.

 Pain medicine.
-You may be given medicine to help relieve pain.
-Or you may be told to take over-the-counter medicine from a drugstore.
+You may be given prescription medicine to help ease pain.
+Or you may be told to take over-the-counter medicine.
 Take the medicine as instructed.

 Suprapubic cystostomy.
 This is a thin, flexible tube (catheter) put into your bladder through a small cut in your lower belly.
-It’s used to drain urine while your urethra heals.
-A small plastic bag connects to the end of the tube to collect urine.
-The tube may be left in place for several weeks or more.
+It’s used to drain pee while your urethra heals.
+A small plastic bag connects to the end of the tube to collect pee.
+The tube may be left in place for several weeks or longer.

 Surgery.
-In some cases, the healthcare provider needs to make repairs to the area.
-The provider may stitch cuts in the skin or fix internal areas that are torn.
+In some cases, the provider will need to stitch cuts in the skin or fix torn internal areas.
 Your provider will give you more information if you need surgery.

 Possible complications of straddle injury